If you do not know what the Nitrogen Cycle is, we highly recommend reading our article on the Nitrogen Cycle

 1. Pure Ammonia/Ammonia Chloride

+Add 2ppm of Ammonia (2 drops per gallon using Fritz' Fishless Fuel) to your tank water.
 Once Nitrite levels start to show, the cycle process has begun, and that indicates that bacteria that break down Ammonia into Nitrites, Nitrosomonas, have started to colonize your tank.
-At this point, you can dose another 2ppm of Ammonia (1-2 drop per gallon) every day or two to ensure the bacteria that breaks down Ammonia will continue to be "fed" because if you don't you're effectively starving the bacteria you're trying to grow.
+At this point, you can dose another 2ppm of Ammonia every day or two to ensure the bacteria that breaks down Ammonia will continue to be "fed" because if you don't you're effectively starving the bacteria you're trying to grow.
 Once you see readings of Nitrates and a decreased reading of Nitrites, this shows that the bacteria, Nitrobacter, have begun to colonize your tank.

 Once your test readings show 0ppm of Ammonia and Nitrates and a reading of >5ppm of Nitrates, your cycle is complete.
-To be safe, we recommend adding another dose of Dr. Tim’s Ammonia Chloride (1 drop per gallon for 2ppm of Ammonia), and if after 24 hours your test readings show 0ppm of Ammonia and Nitrates, your cycle is complete and it is safe to add fish.
+To be safe, we recommend adding another dose of Fritz' Fishless Fuel (2 drops per gallon for 2ppm of Ammonia), and if after 24 hours your test readings show 0ppm of Ammonia and Nitrates, your cycle is complete and it is safe to add fish.
 When tested after 24 hours, only Nitrate should be present, if your Ammonia or Nitrite levels are over 0ppm, cycling is not complete, and you should continue to cycle and test the water every 1 to 2 days until the cycle appears to be done, and then repeat the test again.

 If you would like to make this process quicker, we highly recommend buying a bottle of Beneficial Bacteria such as Tetra SafeStart Plus or using used filter media, decorations or gravel from an established tank to “seed” your fish tank.